machinekeepslearning/pycustomnets/README.md

 # pycustomnets
 This is a little project that I've been working on for a while with the primary goal of gaining a more in depth understanding of deep learning and honing various skills

-This is meant to be my version of tensorflow and while its definitely not as good as tensorflow for now, It does have same basic functions.
+This is meant to be my version of tensorflow and while its definitely not as good as tensorflow for now, It does have some similar basic functions.

-This project is also a package which can be downloaded through pip (functional now)
+This project is also a package which can be downloaded through pip

 Activation functions